CAREamics/careamics.github.io/docs/guides/usage/training.md

 2. If the number of images is less than 5, CAREamics will use 5 images for validation.

-!!! warning "Patches vs images"
+!!! warning "Arrays vs files"
     The behaviour of `val_percentage` and `val_minimum_split` is based different depending on whether the source data is an array or a path.
 If the source is an array, the split is done on the patches (`N` patches are used for validation).
 If the source is a